Are Record Players Worth It? Check Here

 My Experience With Vinyl:

 Well, I do love listening to music digitally, but for me, vinyl is something more than just listening to music.
 It just takes me back to the old good days, and I just love it.
-According to me, every music lover should, at least once in a lifetime, try to build a turntable setup and listen to vinyl.
+According to me, every music lover should, at least once in a lifetime, try to build a turntable setup and listen to vinyl records.

 I hope I cleared up the confusion in your mind regarding whether you should invest in vinyl or not.